vsofat/VideoBooth/README.md

 </ol></br></br>
 We did not demo before monday since we didn't have the adapter for our camera to the class projector. </br></br>
 <b> How to Run our Program </b> </br>
 Open the terminal and type "cd VideoBooth" and press enter.
 Type "open -a processing VideoBooth.pde" and press enter.
 Then, click the arrow in the top left and run!
+You also need to import ControlP5 and Video to run.